 - Writing sample, uploaded and submitted with online application (PhD students only)

 - Three rating forms, uploaded and submitted with online application.
-(Master’s Track I, EdS and PhD applicants only)
+(MS in Teacher Education, Educational Studies Concentration; EdS; and PhD applicants only)

 - Three years of teaching experience is mandatory (PhD students only)

 Graduate assistantships are the primary source of funding for graduate students at UT and are offered by the department.
 An assistantship is a financial award to a graduate student for part-time work in teaching, administration supervision, or research while pursuing an advanced degree.
-(See application link below) Appointments are normally on a one-fourth to one-half time basis, usually requiring ten to twenty hours of service per week.
-The annual stipend is payable in either nine or twelve monthly installments.
-In addition to the stipend, Graduate Teaching Assistants (GTA), Graduate Teaching Associates (GTAssoc), Graduate Assistants (GA), and Graduate Research Assistants (GRA), with appointments on a one-fourth time basis or higher, are entitled to a waiver of maintenance fees and tuition for the period of appointment in accordance with university policy.
+(See application link below) Appointments are normally on a one-fourth to one-half time basis, usually requiring 10–20 hours of service per week.
+The annual stipend is payable in either nine or 12 monthly installments.
+In addition to the stipend, graduate teaching assistants (GTA), graduate teaching associates (GTAssoc), graduate assistants (GA), and graduate research assistants (GRA), with appointments on a one-fourth time basis or higher, are entitled to a waiver of maintenance fees and tuition for the period of appointment in accordance with university policy.
 These appointments also include a benefit of health insurance for the student.
-General information about assistantships is available through the Graduate School.
+General information about TPTE Graduate Assistanships is available through the Graduate School.

 A limited number of graduate teaching assistantships are available from our department.
 Very few master’s students are funded through the department.
 However, there are many sources of funding and assistantships elsewhere on campus.

-*PhD applicants who wish to be considered for a Graduate Assistantship with the Department of Theory & Practice in Teacher Education (TPTE) must apply to the Graduate School by January 1 and be fully admitted to the PhD program by February 15.
-Applications for Graduate Assistantships must be submitted to the Department by February 1.
+*PhD applicants who wish to be considered for a graduate assistantship with the Department of Theory and Practice in Teacher Education (TPTE) must apply to the Graduate School by January 1 and be fully admitted to the PhD program by February 15.
+Applications for graduate assistantships must be submitted to the department by February 1.

 The University of Tennessee is required to obtain citizenship and immigration documentation from all entering students under the Tennessee Eligibility Verification for Entitlements Act (EVEA).